Let’s see if the course is a fit for you

 THE NUTS AND BOLTS

-Classes and show at the Denver Improv in Denver, or DC Comedy Loft in DC.
+Classes and show at the Denver Improv in Denver.
 Calls via Zoom.

 You’ll also have 5, one-hour individual coaching calls with me, and you’ll need an hour or more a day (depending upon your process) to write, interact with the group on Facebook and watch videos.
 It’s essential you keep the last weekend free for revisions, memorization, self-care and extra support if needed.